sjtug/mirror-clone/README.md

 * mirror-intel, sends HEAD request to [mirror-intel](https://github.com/sjtug/mirror-intel) endpoint, so as to fill the mirror-intel cache.
 * S3
+* File system

 ## Commands

-Use `./mirror-intel --help` to view current commands and their meaning.
+Use `./mirror-clone --help` to view current commands and their meaning.

+## Future Works

+* More pipes.
+For example, rewrite pipe, snapshot cache pipe, etc.
+* More sources.
+* More transfers.